contentful/contentful.js/MIGRATION.md

 const entries = client.withoutLinkResolution.getEntries()
 ````

-We will still respect the query parameter, but a deprecation warning is thrown.

 ### TypeScript
 We have completely reworked the underlying type definitions, to give more accurate types based on your query/request.
 Read more about the new types [here](TYPESCRIPT.md).